RedisLabs/redislabs-docs/content/kubernetes/re-clusters/single-node_clusters.md

 ### Minimum node resources

-Single-node cluster require at least 2 CPUs and 2GB of memory.
+A single-node cluster requires at least 2 CPUs and 2GB of memory.

 ### Maximum database capacity